-So it’s not the best value for money necessarily but if you have meagre needs and primarily want something affordable, the Brother Project Runway is a good choice.
+So it’s not the best value for money necessarily but if you have meager needs and primarily want something affordable, the Brother Project Runway is a good choice.

 And it’s ideal for those that want something they can bring to class!

-SINGER 9985 Quantum Stylist TOUCH 960-Stitch Computerized Sewing Machine with Large Color Touch Screen & 13 Presser Feet
+7. SINGER 9985 Quantum Stylist TOUCH 960-Stitch Electronic Sewing Machine

-For those that want the very best available, this model doesn’t disappoint.
+For those that want the very best available, this computerized sewing machine model doesn’t disappoint.

-The interface is handled by a full-color touchscreen which makes it incredibly simple and easy to choose the various different fonts and patterns you want and to change settings and generally navigate your way around the options and UI.
+The interface on the Singer 9985 is handled by a full-color touchscreen which makes it incredibly simple and easy to choose the various different fonts and patterns you want and to change settings and generally navigate your way around the options and UI.

 Meanwhile, the power is easily enough to make short work of anything you throw at it while speed control allows for plenty of precision and lots of versatility.

-Sewing assistance guides ensures everyone can feel like a pro – this includes audio instructions to help you know precisely what you need to be doing at any time.
+Sewing assistance guides ensure everyone can feel like a pro – this includes audio instructions to help you know precisely what you need to be doing at any time.